Skip to main content

 LayerResponsibility

-Warpy APIorchestrate reasoning, choose tools, enforce widget auth, produce the final response
+Warpy APIorchestrate reasoning, choose tools, enforce widget auth, execute live MCP calls, produce the final response

 Customer appreceive backend requests, expose frontend handlers, or provide live page context